 Joan asked her mother what she remembers from her time on the Mouzinho.
 Edith says she remembers arriving in Portugal at a “big house” by the ocean, that everyone there was very kind, and that she had a good meal there.
 Edith also remembered that on the Mouzinho, the officers took a liking to Gertrude because of her bright red hair, which must have stood out quite a bit!
 And as a child she, of course, remembers getting extra sweets from the ship’s captain.

 Despite the prevalence of COVID-19, Joan and her husband recently traveled safely to her mother in Florida to visit her for her 95th birthday.
-She was so thrilled to be able to show her the film Refugee children in Portugal embark on the SS Mouzinho and to point out herself and Gertrude at various points throughout the film.
+She was so thrilled to be able to show her the film Refugee children in Portugal embark on the SS Mouzinho and to point out the two sisters at various points throughout the film.

 What a truly incredible find.

 As a result of Joan Boreen’s inquiry, JDC Archives staff searched for and found a list of passengers on the Mouzinho in our text collections.
 This list has now been indexed and is searchable via our Names Index and the complete, original list is also available.
 And for more photos of the Mouzinho passengers, search our Photo Collection.